teahserani/AccelerometerExample/README.md

     }
 ```

+### Visualization
+You do not need to use this if you have an Android device to test on.

+Open the AVD Manager
+Select Create Virtual Device
+Select a Device and Press Next
+Select Oreo with an API level 26 and Press Next
+Press Finish
+Under Action select launch this AVD in emulator

 ## Reporting Bugs
 If you found any bugs or have any suggestions for this project, please feel free to [submit an issue](https://github.com/gwulilab/AccelerometerExample/issues).